hwgordon247/CV/README.md

 #### Problem Solving

-My Engineering career demonstrates my problem solving ability - encountering any given obstacle and efficiently finding a viable solution.

-- Essar Oil
-- Primary objective was to redesign the rubber lined pipework in the demineralized water plant.
-- Successful completion of the task required in depth knowledge of the workings of the refinery, most of which could only be acquired through communication with others.
+- Essar Oil - Primary objective was to redesign the rubber lined pipework in the demineralized water plant.
+Successful completion of the task required in depth knowledge of the workings of the refinery, most of which could only be acquired through communication with others.

+- Durham University - I undertook numerous engineering projects that had to be solved efficiently and innovatively.
+These ranged form partnering with Black & Decker to develop a "streak free" window cleaner, to designing a affordable boat suitable for use in the Mekong Delta - a project that my team and I placed first in for an inter course competition.

 #### Teamwork

-Through numerous successful group projects my teamwork skills have been enhanced.

-- Durham University
-- Boat designed for the Mekong Delta
-- 6 person team
-- Placed 1st within Engineering course
+An effective team player has the ability to inspire and encourage other members to perform at their full potential.
+I have honed my teamwork skills through numerous successful group projects both at University and Makers Academy. ("insert something funny")

 #### Leadership

-Both of my long distance cycle tours emphasis my leadership characteristics.

-- Organising both tours and persuading people to partake.
-- Maintaining team moral.
+I have demonstrated my exceptional leadership skills in a range of different scenarios:

-- Route management and decision making whilst on the road.
+- Bicycle touring - Organising both tours, persuading people to partake, maintaining team moral, route management and decision making whilst on the road.

+- Team building - After a hard days work on a given project I am still leading my teammates to the pub.

 ## Education